 SogoTrade Fees and Commissions

-As is often the case in today’s investing environment where we seem to have many different brokerages competing for our business/money, the fees, commissions, and account minimum details are really what drive people’s decisions about which investing house to go with.
+As is often the case in today’s investing environment, where we seem to have many different brokerages competing for our business/money, the fees, commissions and account minimum details are really what drive people’s decisions about which investing house to go with.

 Overall, SogoTrade’s online account/user interface offers the tools you need to execute trades without many added bells-and-whistles (which is what you’d come to expect from a low-cost leader in online stock trading).

 In order to get a more detailed view of what’s going on with your portfolio holdings, you can navigate on the “start” page to the “account” drop-down menu and click the “account positions” menu selection.
-When you do this, a screen similar to the one in the image below appears.

 Along with showing the normal investment holding details (ticker symbol, price per share, no. of shares, total purchase cost, market value, and % and $ value gain/loss), one fairly interesting feature of this tool is that it displays a pie chart that shows a breakdown of your portfolio by long and short positions.
-As you can see in the screenshot below, I don’t currently have any short positions, however, this is a very useful tool to quickly capture the overall components of your portfolio.
+As you can see in the screenshot below, I don’t currently have any short positions; however, this is a very useful tool to quickly capture the overall components of your portfolio.

 Another important SogoTrade online account feature that I almost always have to use at tax time to tally up my stock gains/losses each year is the “account history” menu feature.
-An example of what this feature looks like is shown below.
+An example of what this feature looks like is shown in the slideshow below.
 Using this feature, you can look up your stock purchase, dividend, commission, and selling records from a two year period.